Pituitary infarction; Pituitary tumor apoplexy

 - Low blood pressure, nausea, loss of appetite, and vomiting from acute adrenal insufficiency

-- Personality changes due to sudden narrowing of one of the arteries in the brain (anterior cerebral artery)
+- Personality changes due to sudden narrowing or spasm of one of the arteries in the brain (anterior cerebral artery)

 Less commonly, pituitary dysfunction may appear more slowly.
-In Sheehan syndrome, for example, the first symptom may be a failure to produce milk caused by a lack of the hormone prolactin.
+In Sheehan syndrome, for example, the first symptom may be a failure to produce milk caused by a lack of the hormone prolactin after delivery.

 Over time, problems with other pituitary hormones may develop, causing symptoms of the following conditions: